• Skip to main content

 Initialize Connection:

-When you are just starting with your first ever application on NVML, first thing you need to do is to set up a connection to the GPU(s) object.
-This is as easy as one liner method call.
-However, you should handle exception on this statement.
+When you are just starting with your first-ever application on NVML, the first thing you need to do is to set up a connection to the GPU(s) object.
+This is as easy as a one-liner method call.
+However, you should handle exceptions on this statement.
 Because, if it doesn’t find compatible GPUs in the system it is running on, it will throw an error.
 Here is a code sample:

 try: